contactsimonwilson/PubRemote/docs/quick-start.md

 ## First-Time Setup

 1. Ensure you have completed the [Hardware Prerequisites](/README.md#hardware-prerequisites) and [Software Prerequisites](/README.md#software-prerequisites) for a deployment, from the README.
+    - Flash your ESP32 using the included flashing tool at [pubmote.techfoundry.nz](https://pubmote.techfoundry.nz/)
 2. Configure Pubmote settings
     - On the Pubmote, navigate to the main menu by swiping down from the top of the main screen
     - Select "Settings" and swipe through the options to set your preferences